 Many people charged with felonies in Texas are eligible for probation either from the judge or from the jury.

-A person charged with an aggravated felonious criminal offense can generally (with some exceptions) get probation from the jury if he has not been convicted as a felon in the past, or was on probation as a felon before, and if the jury sentences him to less than 10 years in prison, and can get deferred adjudication probation from the judge.
+A person charged with an aggravated felonious criminal offense can generally (with some exceptions) get probation from the jury if they weren’t convicted as a felon in the past, or was on probation as a felon before, and if the jury sentences them to less than 10 years in prison, and can get deferred adjudication probation from the judge.

 A person charged with a non-aggravated offense (other than State Jail Felonies) can get probation from the jury under the same circumstances, as well as getting either probation or deferred adjudication probation from the judge.
 (Eligibility for probation does not mean that the person will necessarily receive probation.)